Sebastian-Martensson/Sebastian-Martensson.github.io/_posts/portfolio/2021-01-23-Webscraping-Petrol.md

 For analysis, you would first have to remove all redundant values (which there are alot of).

 ### How to set it up on your own
-If you want to set it up on your own so that it everyday, then the following will explain how you do it on Windows 10, Python 3.8.
-This guide may be incomplete since I'm working from memory
+If you want to set it up on your own so that it scrapes everyday, then the following will explain how you do it on Windows 10, Python 3.8.
+This guide may be incomplete since I'm working from memory.

 1. Fork repository
 2. Download and install the python packages using pip: